 Portable generators are generally loud.
 There is also the risk of carbon monoxide poisoning from the engine exhaust.
 For this reason, the portable generator must be at least ten feet away from the house or an enclosed space, like a garage, for example.
 The generator still requires some protection from the elements while also providing proper air circulation and movement.
 Make sure you factor into your generator budget the cost of a store-bought or DIY enclosure.

 A standby generator is placed in the majority of the projects on which I work.
-For me, I want to be entirely protected in the case of a significant power outage, so we opted to install a home backup generator.
+Me, I want to be entirely protected in the case of a significant power outage, so we opted to install a home backup generator.

 Because it monitors your home’s electrical supply, a standby generator gives the finest coverage.
 When there is a power outage, it instantly kicks in and begins supplying power straight to your home’s electrical system through a transfer switch.
 Isn’t that convenient for when you’re gone from home for an extended amount of time?